git/git.github.io/rev_news/drafts/edition-21.md

 __Various__

+* A [Google Summer of Code 2016 blog post round-up](https://opensource.googleblog.com/2016/11/google-summer-of-code-2016-blog-posts.html) on the [Google Open Source Blog](https://opensource.googleblog.com/) quotes an article from the previous Git Rev News edition.
+* [GitLab's 2016 Global Developer Survey Report](https://page.gitlab.com/2016-Developer-Survey_2016-Developer-Survey.html)
+* [GitHub iterates through the most popular open source projects on their service](https://github.com/blog/2268-top-open-source-launches-on-github)

+__Events__

 * The [Git Merge 2017](http://git-merge.com/) will happen in Brussels on February 2nd (workshops) and 3rd (conference).
 For those considering a presentation, the [CfP](https://cfp.githubapp.com/events/git-merge-2017) deadline is November 21st 12:00am PST.
 For (S)CM/Open Source/conference addicts, the [FOSDEM](https://fosdem.org/2017/) (Brussels, February 4th and 5th) and the [Config Management Camp](http://cfgmgmtcamp.eu/gent-2017/) (Ghent, February 6th and 7th) provide additional fora.
 * There will be a [Contributor's Summit](http://public-inbox.org/git/20161025162829.jcy6fmnmdjual6io@sigill.intra.peff.net/) on the first day of Git Merge (February 2nd).
 This is a small, informal meeting of people who are involved in the development of Git or related tools.
-* A [Google Summer of Code 2016 blog post round-up](https://opensource.googleblog.com/2016/11/google-summer-of-code-2016-blog-posts.html) on the [Google Open Source Blog](https://opensource.googleblog.com/) quotes an article from the previous Git Rev News edition.
-* [GitLab's 2016 Global Developer Survey Report](https://page.gitlab.com/2016-Developer-Survey_2016-Developer-Survey.html)
-* [GitHub iterates through the most popular open source projects on their service](https://github.com/blog/2268-top-open-source-launches-on-github)

 __Light reading__